nickdefazio/fidectus-code-sample/README.md

 # Coding Exercise

 ##  Problem Statement
-The goal of this API is to provide a RESTful HTTP interface for other services to call, so that they may log events that happen within a system.
-For this exercise, you are consuming events from a system that deals primarily with user registration.
+Implement an "event log" RESTful API.

+The API allows other services to log simple events such as user registration errors.
+Focus is on the service itself and not non-functional requirements such as authentication.

 ## Technology Stack
 This application should use the following: